jihoonl/clevr-dataset-gen/README.md

 # Update Notes

 The original code has been updated to generate object masks and center pose of objects like this.
-You can use this code to generate synthetic dataset for context based object detection and semantic
+You can use this code to generate synthetic dataset for context based object detection and segmentation tasks

 <div align="center">
   <img src="images/example_mask.png" width="800px">